 The Prosecco DOC Consortium considers these courses not only as tools for updating knowledge, but as real drivers of cultural change and innovation.
 For this reason, the training programme will continue in the coming years, with the aim of consolidating an increasingly well-prepared, aware and quality- and sustainability-oriented production system.

-Water is a precious and strategic resource for viticulture, and in the Prosecco Territories, sustainable water management is a priority.
 The A.Q.U.A. project – Approaches for the Quantification and Sustainable Use of Water in the Prosecco System – was created precisely to respond to the urgent challenges posed by the growing uncertainty of water availability, identifying the best sustainable water management practices that can be adopted by companies, both in situations of drought and, conversely, in the presence of excessive rainfall in short periods of time.

 The project will also be a virtuous example of cooperation between consortia, research bodies, institutions and wine companies in the various areas that characterise our designation system.
 In fact, participants include PSR & Innovazione Veneto S.r.l. (lead partner), ANBI Veneto (Regional Association of Consortia for the Management and Protection of Irrigation Water); CIRVE (Interdepartmental Centre for Research in Viticulture and Oenology) of the University of Padua; the Consortia for the Protection of the Prosecco, Conegliano Valdobbiadene – Prosecco and Asolo – Prosecco appellations; the Association for the Heritage of the Prosecco Hills of Conegliano and Valdobbiadene; four pilot farms (Borgo Antico, 7 Nardi, Rech Simone and Cescon Giuseppe and Antonella).